-This post gives an introduction to the Warrior archetype.
+This article gives an introduction to the Warrior archetype.
 The Warrior is an aspect of ourselves that we believe we all have inside us.
 However, as shadows form in our early life, many of us lose touch with the full power and agency of this life affirming side of ourselves.

 Recently I have begun to re-name this archetype the Action Taker.
 It speaks to me in a slightly different way to the word Warrior.
 I like each, but in this article I have chosen to use the term Action Taker.
 You are welcome to replace this with the word Warrior if that works better for you.

 I find that an essential part of working with the archetypes is to start to make them your own and to feel into your own personal version of each of the archetypes.
 With this in mind I always encourage people to come up with their own names if they wish.
 So if, when you read this, you find a word that works better for you as a name for this part of yourself, then please feel free to use it.

 A sense of power and agency in the world

 The Action Taker is the part of us that takes purposeful action to help us achieve our goals.
 This part of us gives us our sense of power and agency in the world.
 The Action Taker protects and defends us and helps us to move through the obstacles that inhibit our growth.
 This is the part of us that keeps our commitments, holds our boundaries, stands up for us and says ‘No’, ‘Stop’, or ‘This isn’t OK with me’.
 This part of us holds ourselves and others to account.

 The Action Taker is solid, reliable and trustworthy, and is courageous in facing difficult situations.
 This is the part that speaks the truth, is on our side, is able to put us first and stands up for what we believe in.

 Overall the Action Taker creates a safe space for us in which we can live, love and grow.